Expensify/App/docs/articles/expensify-classic/settings/Set-Notifications.md

 ### Companies using Google Workspaces:

-- **Company IT administrators:** Adjust your domain's email allowlist and safe senders lists to add expensify.com, mg.expensify.com, and amazonSES.com by following these steps: [Allowlists, denylists, and approved senders](https://support.google.com/a/answer/60752)
+- **Company IT administrators:** Adjust your domain's email allowlist and safe senders lists to include expensify.com by following these steps: [Allowlists, denylists, and approved senders](https://support.google.com/a/answer/60752)

 {% include faq-begin.md %}